vaugharj1717/SpringBootDemo/demo/src/readme.txt

-    -This tag is only used once, and can be found in the AbstractDAO class -Tells Spring Boot that the EntityManagerFactory object will be used to manage all the behind-the-scenes database stuff -Since all of our DAOs will extend the AbstractDAO class, they will have access to this EntityManagerFactory object -This object can create an EntityManager for each of our database transactions -This EntityManager object has all the functionality we need to do database stuff ex) Can begin/commit/rollback transactions
+    -This tag is only used once, and can be found in the AbstractDAO class -Tells Spring Boot that the EntityManagerFactory object will be used to manage all the behind-the-scenes database stuff -Since all of our DAOs will extend the AbstractDAO class, they will have access to this EntityManagerFactory object -This object can create an EntityManager object to be used for each of our database transactions -This EntityManager object has all the functionality we need to do database stuff ex) Can begin/commit/rollback transactions
         ex) Can query, save, delete data from database based on whatever search criteria we give it